hpcleuven/VscDocumentation/source/access/generating_keys_with_mobaxterm.rst

 2. Double click the ``MobaXterm_Personal`` executable file inside the ``MobaXterm`` folder.
-   You should see the MobaXterm main window like this one:
+   The MobaXterm main window will appear on your screen.
+It should be similar to this one:

    .. _mobaxterm-main-window-sshkey:
    .. figure:: access_using_mobaxterm/mobaxterm_main_window.png